awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-restrict-root-level-commands.md

 For example, say you have two fleets of instances, one for testing, one for production\.
 In the IAM policy applied to junior engineers, you specify that they can run commands only on instances tagged with `ssm:resourceTag/testServer`\.
 But, for a smaller group of lead engineers, who should have access to all instances, you grant access to instances tagged with both `ssm:resourceTag/testServer` and `ssm:resourceTag/productionServer`\.

-Using this approach, if junior engineers attempt to run a command on a production instance, they will be denied access because their assigned IAM policy does not provide explicit access to instances tagged with `ssm:resourceTag/productionServer`\.
+Using this approach, if junior engineers attempt to run a command on a production instance, they will be denied access because their assigned IAM policy doesn't provide explicit access to instances tagged with `ssm:resourceTag/productionServer`\.

 For more information and examples, see the following topics:
 + [Restricting Run Command access based on instance tags](sysman-rc-setting-up.md#sysman-rc-setting-up-cmdsec)